snipp-zha/Implement-for-CPDNet/README.md

 # Implement-for-CPDNet
-This work is conducted on Windows
+This is source code for CPDNet
 ## Installation

 requirements: